"It is only by nurturing the life that we are experiencing right here and now that the ladder to anything else is constructed." - Michael Brown

 the love you feel, the love you give, and the love you inspire in others.
 If you try to "do it all," what matters most will probably fall off your

-child will matter for the rest of her life, more than you can imagine.
-Move them to the top of your to-do list, let go of your self-judgment, and learn
+will matter for the rest of her life, more than you can imagine.
+Move them to the top of your to-do list, let go of your self-judgment, and learn to

 to bring all his pent-up emotions to you for healing at the end of the day, and he's learning how to handle his emotions in a healthy way from your

-your empathy.
+empathy.
 Is your daughter strong-willed?
 You won't have to worry about peer pressure!
-There is always something to be grateful for, even in the
+There is always something to be grateful for, even in the hardest

 The real silver lining is that you're lucky enough to have this emerging human entrusted to your loving care, and every time you act with love you're stretching

 your own heart to let more love in.
 Ultimately, loving our children is what heals us.
-And that's what transforms everything.
+And that can transform everything.